xcat2/confluent-docs/docs/rhinstallib.md

 ---
 layout: page
-title: Installing EL7 over Infiniband
+title: Installing EL7 over InfiniBand
 permalink: /documentation/el7ibinstall.html
 ---

-This covers the process of EL7 deployment over an ethernet-free cluster using Infiniband.
+This covers the process of EL7 deployment on a cluster using only InfiniBand.

-## Preparing for Infiniband install
+## Preparing for InfiniBand install

 It is recommended to make groups to describe the required changes.
 For example, this document will assume an 'ib' group.

 ### Setting static address mode

-Infiniband deployment is only supported in static mode.
+InfiniBand deployment is only supported in static mode.
 Use the following command to have xCAT do static addressing:

    # chtab key=managedaddressmode site.value=static

 ### Net config fixup postscript

-Infiniband network configuration does not work as expected out of the box.
+InfiniBand network configuration does not work as expected out of the box.
 If not installing OFED, the following is an example of a postscript that can be added to correct that behavior:

     # cat /install/postscripts/fixipoib